-Tax Day this upon us.
-The days leading up to it can be a flurry of stress and difficult decisions for anyone.
+The weeks leading up to Tax Day in the U.S. can be a flurry of stress and difficult decisions for just about anyone.
 This is particularly true for the artists and songwriters making a living in the music industry.

 That’s because one of the most common tax mistakes artists make is simply not paying taxes on income made from their music.
 Artists often assume that (a) someone else is paying their taxes for them, as if it were a normal W-2 employment situation; or (b) they were paid cash and assume it won’t be reported to the IRS.